December in the Galleries

-The following artists will be exhibiting in the corridor galleries at Cooley Dickinson Hospital and the the gallery at 22 Atwood Drive during the month of May.
+Welcome back!
+The Cooley Dickinson Art Galleries are excited to be up and running again after a long hiatus.
+The following artists will be exhibiting in the galleries at Cooley Dickinson Hospital and at 22 Atwood Drive during the month of December.

 Nature’s signature patterns are everywhere you look: in the braided sands of a receding wave, in the folds of the continent’s crust, in the veins of a leaf, the shape of a snowflake, in the banded iron formations forged as Earth took its first breaths—the list is majestic and endless.
 We humans leave our own marks: via our ancient writings, the patterns of our farmed fields, ancestral tracks, time-worn structures—again the list is long.
 Together, these signatures record an intelligence as vast and as it is mysterious, an awareness intricate and entwined.
 These patterns orient and guide Kate Whittaker, and ultimately find expression in her work.
 In this way, the images she creates can be seen as a natural reflection of our visual rhythms, echoing layer upon layer.

 “If you are here as either a patient or are sitting beside one, I too have spent long hours in hospitals caring for loved ones and know the joys and sorrows.
 If you are on the hospital’s staff, thank you for all you do to help us.
 Healing light to you and those you love.”

 “In the fall of 2015, my young daughter Bella was diagnosed with Ewings Sarcoma,” recalls artist Elizabeth Slade.
 “We spent the year at Baystate Hospital in treatment and during that time the art displayed there was a reminder to me of life beyond cancer treatment.
 I visited the halls regularly; admiring the work of other local artists inspired and soothed me.”